 Tips for Making Friends in your Neighborhood

-Invite them for a BBQ– It’s totally normal in the US to invite your neighbors over for a BBQ, just make sure your guests at least 3 weeks’ notice.
+It’s totally normal in the US to invite your neighbors over for a BBQ, just make sure to give your guests at least 3 weeks’ notice.

 The Role of a Language Tutor in Making Friends